flojoy-ai/docs/docs/instruments-database/python-daq-library.md

 Flojoy uses these libraries (plus many others) to connect to Instruments with no-code, drag-and-drop blocks called "nodes" in Flojoy Studio.

-Please use this Instruments Database as a resource to [download Studio](/) and [create your own nodes](/custom-nodes/creating-custom-node/) for your favorite scientific Instruments.
+Please use this Instruments Database as a resource to [download Studio](/) and [create your own nodes](/custom-nodes/creating-custom-node/) for connecting to scientific hardware in your lab, manufacturing facility, and test stations.

 ## InstrumentKit